![]() |

 XI.
 Problem Solving (343-380)

-The 10 life skills may be further classified into 3 broad categories.
+These 10 life skills may be further classified into 3 broad categories.
 (11) They are usually used in a combination.

-THINKING SKILLS: self awareness, critical thinking, creative thinking, decision making and problem solving
+THINKING SKILLS: self awareness, critical thinking, creative thinking, decision making and problem solving.

-SOCIAL SKILLS: interpersonal relationships, effective communication, and empathy
+SOCIAL SKILLS: interpersonal relationships, effective communication, and empathy.

-EMOTIONAL SKILLS: managing feelings and emotions, and coping with stress
+EMOTIONAL SKILLS: managing feelings and emotions, and coping with stress.

-Enhanced life-skills in an individual help in developing improved self-esteem, self-confidence, assertiveness, ability to establish relationships, ability to plan and set goals and acquisition of knowledge related to specific content areas.
+Enhanced life-skills in an individual help in developing improved self-esteem; self-confidence; assertiveness; ability to establish relationships; ability to plan and set goals; and acquisition of knowledge related to specific content areas.
 (I,13)

+Critical Thinking means not accepting anything at face value.
 One needs to critically evaluate gender stereotypes.
 The pressure to conform to these assumptions can lead to stress.
 (III, 91) Stereotypes are destructive because they limit our potential.
 (92)

 Creative thinking implies that there is more than one way to approach a situation.
 (IV, 135) Nothing can be 100 per cent perfect.
 (130) We are all different and need to be accepted for who we are.